rich-murphey/sqlx-actix-streaming/README.md

 ````

 See [example/src/widgets.rs](example/src/widgets.rs) for more
 details.
-It also shows variations in json array vs object format and
+It also shows variations in json format (array vs object) and
-variations in the kinds of records.
+in record type (struct vs tuple).